Lucinda Lee Dalton: Death and legacy

-Dalton died on November 24, 1925 in Manti, Utah, survived by two of her children.
+Dalton died on November 24, 1925, in Manti, Utah, survived by two of her children.
 Her funeral was held at the North Ward Chapel in Manti on November 27; she was buried in the Manti Cemetery.

 Edward Tullidge, a fellow Latter-day Saint contemporary with Dalton, wrote that she was "a lady in whose writings are manifested the true spirit and independence of the Mormon women", saying that "the vigor and vivacity of her poetic productions are suggestive of a future enviable fame."

 Another Latter-day Saint, Jill Mulvay, in Sunstone, called her poems "refreshingly imaginative, devoid of maudlin sentiment which marked much of the poetry of her age."
 A Dialogue review of a book containing her poems considers her position:

 Could there be a more 'queer yoking' than the polygamist and the suffragist?
 In her amazing 'Woman,' Dalton refutes the traditional Christian view of woman's subservient position.
 She counters the Christian image of woman as the cause of humanity's fall from grace with the more enlightened 'latter-day' view of woman as a divine daughter of God, as one who fell to 'seek knowledge, the God-like prize.'
 Her play on the notion of latter-day redemption continues to the end of the poem with the last two lines: 'The Word has gone forth that when all is done, / the last shall be first forever' (6).

 In a thesis on Dalton authored by Sheree Bench: "As an essayist Dalton defends her religion calls for the expansion of women's political and economic opportunities and asserts that the elevation of women is crucial to achieving the potential of both sexes.
 As a poet she is a compelling writer who reveals in her poems her apprehensions and aspirations her faith and feminism much of her poetry reflects the same commitment to reform that is clear in her essays and she uses both genres do effective political work."
 Another thesis writer believed that Dalton's poem Winter Winds "demonstrates the consistent opposition between male-identified and female-identified natural elements within LDS women's literature."

 Selected works

 The items on this list are taken from Sheree Bench's thesis on Dalton unless otherwise noted.
-In her many contributions to the Women's Exponent, Dalton is often credited as "L.D.D."
+In her many contributions to the Woman's Exponent, Dalton is often credited as "L.D.D."